 Low GPA is because I spent almost 3 years at college as a physics major before switching to linguistics.
-I have added an addendum to all applications explaining this, pointing to my high GPA in my major (Linguistics) and my high LSAT score.
+I have added an addendum to all applications explaining this, pointing to my high GPA in my major (Linguistics) and minor and my high LSAT score.

 Original GPA was 3.20 when I started applying.